igor-baiborodine/kiroule-dot-com/content/article/from-docker-compose-to-kubernetes-lifting-the-insurance-hub-into-the-cloud/index.md

 A suite of [Makefile targets](https://github.com/igor-baiborodine/insurance-hub/blob/947f3e492e50e7efbcfa15762e6d54613be4ff85/k8s/Makefile#L288) enables seamless management of the Elasticsearch deployment lifecycle:
-- `es-operator-deploy` – installs the ECK operator in the `elastic-system` namespace
+- `es-operator-deploy` – Installs the ECK operator in the `elastic-system` namespace.
-- `es-operator-delete` – removes the ECK operator and its resources
+- `es-operator-delete` – Removes the ECK operator and its resources.
-- `es-deploy` – deploys the Elasticsearch cluster into the target namespace with persistent storage and HA-ready topology
+- `es-deploy` – Deploys the Elasticsearch cluster into the target namespace with persistent storage and HA-ready topology.
-- `es-status` – displays current cluster status, including pods, PVCs, services, StatefulSets, and custom resources
+- `es-status` – Displays current cluster status, including pods, PVCs, services, StatefulSets, and custom resources.
-- `es-delete` – deletes the Elasticsearch cluster while optionally preserving related resources
+- `es-delete` – Deletes the Elasticsearch cluster while optionally preserving related resources.
-- `es-purge` – entirely removes the cluster, associated secrets, and PVCs, ensuring a clean environment for redeployment
+- `es-purge` – Entirely removes the cluster, associated secrets, and PVCs, ensuring a clean environment for redeployment.
-- `es-exporter-deploy` – deploys the Prometheus Elasticsearch exporter for monitoring metrics
+- `es-exporter-deploy` – Deploys the Prometheus Elasticsearch exporter for monitoring metrics.
-- `es-exporter-delete` – removes the Elasticsearch exporter deployment.
+- `es-exporter-delete` – Removes the Elasticsearch exporter deployment.

 These targets ensure that every step, from installation to monitoring and teardown, is consistent and repeatable across both local and QA environments.
 Deployment and management instructions are